ajnsit/concur-documentation/README.md

 **Enter Signals.**

 In essence, A Signal is a recursive / never ending widget which can still be composed seamlessly.
 Like a Widget, a Signal is also parameterised on the View, and the return value.
 A Signal is of type `Signal v a`, where `v` is the type of the view, and `a` is the return value.
 However, a signal does not "end" after returning a value, but is instead free to keep processing.
-Apart from being able to compose with other Signals, a Signal is conceptually equivalent to a never ending Widget `forall a.
+Apart from being able to compose with other Signals, a Signal is conceptually equivalent to a never-ending Widget `forall a.
 Widget HTML a`.

-So we have a function called `dyn` which can take a Signal and converts it to a never ending Widget so it can be displayed.
+So we have a function called `dyn` which can take a Signal and converts it to a never-ending Widget so it can be displayed.

 ```purescript
 dyn :: forall v a b.
 Signal v a -> Widget v b
 ```

-Here we ignore the return value of the Widget, since we can't make use of it in Widget space, and return a widget with an indeterminate value `b`, i.e. the Widget is never ending.
+Here we ignore the return value of the Widget, since we can't make use of it in Widget space, and return a widget with an indeterminate value `b`, i.e. the Widget is never-ending.

 #### Your first Signal